amitkulk123/FlightManagementSystem/README.md

 # Instructions to setup and run the app

-Inside the zip folder, there should be three separate folders: frontend, backend, database.
+After cloning the repo, there should be three separate folders: frontend, backend, database.

 To setup the app, we need to perform the following steps: